 Eric's many honors for his performances and recordings include the Triple Crown of NY nightclubs: multiple MAC, Bistro & NY Nightlife Awards.
-In 2016, Eric & Barbara received the MAC Award for Major Duo Artists for the third time.
+In 2018, Eric & Barbara received the MAC Award for Major Duo Artists for the fourth time.
 Their workshop in the art of performance and song interpretation SING THE TRUTH has enriched the lives and music of hundreds of vocalists.
 In addition to classes in NY, they have conducted master classes with the Musical Theater department at University of Michigan.
-They have been guest master teachers with the St. Louis Cabaret Conference and the Michael Feinstein Songbook Initiative in Los Angeles, coaching and judging gifted high school students.
-Recently they began teaching the American Songbook to acting students at Sanford Meisner's legendary acting conservatory, The Neighborhood Playhouse.
+They have been guest master teachers with the St. Louis Cabaret Conference, The Michael Feinstein Songbook Initiative in Los Angeles where they coached gifted high school students, and Sanford Meisner's legendary acting conservatory, The Neighborhood Playhouse.

 orn in Manhattan and raised in New Jersey, Eric’s New York appearances include Carnegie Hall, Rose Hall, the Allen Room, Dizzy’s Club

 , Merkin Hall, Alice Tully Hall, Symphony Space, Café Sabarsky, Birdland, Iridium and the 92